7 Myths about Glass Block Showers

 Myth #6 – You can’t add a door to a glass block wall

 With the proper planning it is possible to incorporate a door with a glass block wall by connecting the framing for a semi-frameless shower door through the joints in the glass units.
-It is even possible to install a completely frameless glass door with a specially designed framing system on top of the wall.
+It’s even possible to install a completely frameless glass door with a specially designed framing system on top of the wall.

 Myth #7 – You need a post at the end of the glass block wall because it needs to be anchored on all sides

 Contrary to what many contractors and consumers think you do not need to anchor the glass block on all sides.
 With systems like the Protect All prefabrication approach even a walk in glass block design only needs to be anchored along one wall surface.
 This not only creates a lot of design flexibility – but also a better looking wall because you can use a rounded finishing block for a more polished look.
 Also note – you have enough stability with the glass block anchoring systems to build a straight wall (without a post) or a curved wall.

 Have you heard any of these 7 myths from a friend of contractor when you talked about a glass block shower wall (or have you worried about the ‘8th bonus myth at the end)?
 If so, you’ll just have to call B.S. on them!
 If you want help designing a glass block shower or pricing one (after all we do not only prefabricate glass block walls and ship them around the country – we also can get you bases which work perfectly with them) call us at 877-668-5888.
 Add your comments or questions or click here for a free design consultation.